oli-obk/rust-si/README.md

 // read until the next "<" and return that.
 // expect the input "/i></b>"
 let stuff: String = read!("<b><i>{}</i></b>");

-// note, reading multiple values isn't possible in beta
-// read until a comma, parse what you read to an i32
-// skip the comma (read and forget)
-// skip the blank (read and forget)
-// read until any whitespace
-let tup: (i32, String) = read!("{}, {}");
 ```